fix

 Who Performs Penetration Tests?

 Depending on their background, penetration testers may have various areas of expertise.
-For example, they may be proficient at finding one type of vulnerability (such as XSS), or may excel at certain types of penetration tests (such as mobile pen tests).
+For example, they may be proficient at finding one type of vulnerability (such as XSS) or may excel at certain types of penetration tests (such as mobile pentests).

 The Difference Between Penetration Tests and Vulnerability Scans

-Vulnerability scanning and automated tools are very different from pen testing.
+Vulnerability scanning and automated tools are very different from pentesting.
 Together, all have a place in a healthy security posture.

 Vulnerability scanning tools, such as SAST, DAST, IAST and RAST, are quite common for organizations that want to quickly scale their security testing on the cheap.
 However, these tools aren’t able to dive as deep into code and can often miss critical vulnerabilities.
-As such, using only vulnerability scanning tools may actually be giving your organization a bit of security theater.
+As such, using only vulnerability scanning tools may be giving your organization a bit of security theatre.

 Types of Penetration Tests